jsorrell/CarpetSkyAdditions/docs/en_us/features.md

 instead of sitting.
 Also, feeding or leashing the ridden Camel will appear use the Cactus or Lead.
 This is client side only, but I recommend not trying to mess with the Trader's Camel.

+#### Coral can Spread to Calcite ####

+Provides additional *Coral Blocks*

+Disable with ```/carpetskyadditions removeDefault spreadingCoral```

+When a Calcite block has at least 8 of the same type of Coral block within a 3x3 around it, it can convert to that Coral block upon a random tick (if it would survive).

+The chance of conversion depends on the suitability of the location.
+The suitability is based on the [generation temperature and continentalness parameters](https://minecraft.fandom.com/wiki/Biome#Overworld_3).
+The ideal spot is defined as a temperature of 0.65 and a continentalness of -0.3, which translates to just off the coast, in warm locations.
+These values are visible on the F3 screen in singleplayer.
+Non-overworld biomes have minimum suitability.

+When most suitable, conversion takes about 2 minutes on average.
+When least suitable, it averages almost 2 hours.

+In SkyBlock worlds, Coral Blocks are normally very limited, as they can only be obtained through the Wandering Trader, 8 at a time.
+This allows farming and heavier use of them.

 ---

 #### Wandering Traders Sell Lava  ####